 Setting up the church projector may seem like a daunting task, but in reality, it isn’t.
 If you properly go through the following process, then you can easily set up the church projector;

-Mounting The Projector Screen- In general, a projection screen is mostly placed on the stage of the projector, and it is relatively easy to place with the help of a screen stand.
-You can even use wall-mount or any hanging screen based on the availability of ceiling support.
+In general, a projection screen is mostly placed on the stage of the projector, and it is relatively easy to place with the help of a screen stand.
+You can even use a wall mount or any hanging screen based on the availability of ceiling support.

 However, if you are planning to place it on the side, which is below the stage, then you should go for a projector screen with long stands.
 Ensure that you mount the screen in such a way that it is less affected by the ambient light and outdoor light.
 Plus, try to go for a screen with high gain and excellent reflective material so that people can clearly see the text from afar.